-The agenda on the next page is a great place to start.
+The agenda in this practitioner guide is a great place to start.
 This agenda was created by a group of our own experts, who have delivered an introduction to Insights Discovery many times.
 We've built in their key learns, so you feel ready and confident with the plan you have.

-This agenda gives the overall flow and handy references to the resources you will be using.
+This agenda gives the overall flow and references to the resources you will be using.
 Once you get familiar with this design, we encourage your creativity.
 Play with the agenda and amend it as necessary to ensure your workshops meet the needs of each group you work with.